 However walkers and cyclists continue to favour the Camino de Santiago, which sees thousands more visitors each year, to the Via Francigena.
 But, for me, that’s part of the its appeal.
 The road less travelled.

 Sigeric the Serious started his pilgrimage from his home in Canterbury, and I’ve decided to tack on an extra 100 odd kilometers and start my journey from my home in London.
-When I close the front door behind me and take my first few tentative steps in June 2019, full of apprehension about what lies ahead, I really will be able to say that all roads lead to Rome.
+When I close the front door behind me and take my first few tentative steps, full of apprehension about what lies ahead, I really will be able to say that all roads lead to Rome.